SteffenHub/Random-Configuration-Builder/README.md

 # Run
 To run this Code you need to download the Sat4J SAT-solver and integrate it into your Project.
-After setting up the solver you have to run the Main file in the src folder with some input arguments.
-See [Input Arguments](#input-arguments)
+After setting up the solver you have to run the Main file and answer some questions in a Dialog.
+See [How to use](#how-to-use)

 TODO Some procedures need a nnf from the c2d solver